PrisonTeam/Prison/knownissues_v3.2.x.md

 # To Do Items - During Alpha v3.2.4

+- /prison utils message - add ability to send message to player or broadcast

+-DONE: COUNT blocks upon startup when doing the air counts:

+- DONE: build targetBlockList when counting air blocks upon server startup.

-- Use the mine tag name over the mine's name if it exists.
+- DONE: Use the mine tag name over the mine's name if it exists.

-- TE Explosions does not produce exact counts.
-Have done extensive work to get this to work better, but can only get closer and has not bee exact.
+- DONE: TE Explosions does not produce exact counts.
+Have done extensive work to get this to work better, but can only get closer and has not been exact.
 Not sure why at this time.